antiparticle25/genomic_data_solutions/README.md

-# Market Intelligence in Genomics: Insights for Research, Diagnostics & Industry
+# Market Intelligence in Genomics: Strategic Insights Across Research, Diagnostics & Industry

 ## Introduction
 The landscape of genomics and its applications is immensely vast, spanning **fundamental biological research, clinical diagnostics, and pharma/biotech innovation**.